friedbrice/friedbrice.github.io/_posts/2017-12-31-three-models-of-exception-handling.md

 }
 {% endhighlight %}

-(Above and in what follows, identifiers surrounded by `` ` `` denote code blocks that we could implement in principle, but will leave undefined for the purpose of this post.)
+(Above and in what follows, identifiers surrounded by `` ` `` denote code blocks that we could implement in principle, but will leave undefined for the purposes of this post.)

 ## What Exactly Counts as "Exceptional"